 LOAD MANAGEMENT PROGRAM

 The Load Management Program has been developed and implemented by WCEC to continue the trend of downward pressure on wholesale power costs by reducing peak demand.
-The program is completely voluntary and open to all residential members that have any or all of the following appliances: electric water heating, central air conditioning, central electric heating.
+The program is completely voluntary and open to all residential members who have any or both of the following appliances: electric water heating or central air conditioning.
 The following frequently asked questions should answer most questions.
-If you have any further questions please call us at 979-543-6271.
+If you have any further questions, please call us at 979-543-6271.

 What is the purpose of the program?